constpetrov/constpetrov.github.io/blog5.md

 Left-handed users here are in the better position.

 ### 80% size.
 Tenkeyless
-These are keyboards bit smaller than usual - they lack number pad.
+These are keyboards are bit smaller than usual - they lack number pad.
 It gives them nicer more compact look still providing lots of keys such as *Insert*/*Delete*/*Home*/*End*/*PgUp*/*PgDn*.
 Most users have never seen them, but they can prefere such a keyboard over the regular one.
 I am now using one of these: Filco Majestouch 2 TKL.